-Remember to dress appropriately when visiting temples in Thailand by covering your knees and shoulders with clothing and take your shoes off at the entrance.
-Act respectfully by keeping your voice down and not pointing your feet towards the Buddha statues.
+Remember to dress appropriately when visiting temples in Thailand by covering your knees and shoulders with clothing and taking your shoes off at the entrance.
+Act respectfully by keeping your voice down and not pointing your feet toward the Buddha statues.

 Oh, and in case you didn’t know, Wat means Temple in Thai!

-With over 41,000 Buddhist temples across the country, you can imagine there are plenty of monks around.
-In fact, it is estimated there are over 300,000 monks through Thailand!
+With over 41,000 Buddhist temples across the country, you can imagine plenty of monks are around.
+In fact, it is estimated there are over 300,000 monks throughout Thailand!

 You can recognize monks quite easily as they are dressed in plain bright orange robes and typically carry alms bowls for collecting food donations.
-Be cautious of any monk that approaches you in the street asking for a donation of money, this is typically a scammer.
+Be cautious of any monk approaching you in the street asking for a donation of money.
+This is typically a scammer.

-If you hadn’t gathered from the 41,000 temples and 300,000 monks, Thailand is a heavily Buddhist country.
+Thailand is a heavily Buddhist country if you haven’t gathered from the 41,000 temples and 300,000 monks.
 Over 94% of Thailand’s population is Buddhist, with a small Muslim minority in the far south by the Malaysian border.

-Thai’s take Buddhism seriously in many aspects of everyday life.
-When leaving Suvarnabhumi airport you will see lots of large signs requesting that you respect Buddha and don’t use it as a decoration.
+Thai take Buddhism seriously in many aspects of everyday life.
+When leaving Suvarnabhumi airport, you will see lots of large signs requesting that you respect Buddha and don’t use it as a decoration.
 As a sign of respect, don’t get Buddha’s head tattooed on your arm because it looks cool, and don’t go buy Buddha statues for your garden because they look nice between the trees.

 Street food is a very broad category, so this article would go on forever if I listed every iconic dish.
 Pad Thai, Green Curry, and Tom Yum Goong are a few of the most iconic dishes that you need to try in Thailand.

-While many people head to the west coast, there are also beautiful islands in the far east near to Cambodia.
-Islands like Koh Kood and Koh Chang have stunning remote beaches where you can totally escape the crowds.
-There is an endless opportunity for exploring the islands in Thailand.
+While many people head to the west coast, there are also beautiful islands in the far east near Cambodia.
+Islands like Koh Kood and Koh Chang have stunning remote beaches where you can escape crowds.
+There are endless opportunities for Thailand island hopping and exploring.

-They’re loud, they’re hot, and they’re commonly referred to as the Tuk Tuk Mafia.
-However, when in Thailand you must cruise around town in the backseat of a three-wheeled Tuk Tuk.
-It’s only then that you will truly appreciate how fun it is zooming through the traffic in Thailand’s most iconic vehicle.
+They’re loud, hot, and commonly referred to as the Tuk Tuk Mafia.
+However, when in Thailand, you must cruise around town in the backseat of a three-wheeled Tuk Tuk.
+Only then will you truly appreciate how fun it is to zoom through the traffic in Thailand’s most iconic vehicle.

-Tuk Tuks are typically more expensive than taxis, so you won’t be catching them every day, but it is worth a trip or two for the novelty.
+Tuk Tuks are typically more expensive than taxis, so you won’t catch them every day, but it is worth a trip or two for the novelty.

-Wearing elephant pants is a culture created by the backpackers.
-Walk down Khao Sarn Road and you will see about half of the travelers wearing these iconic, baggy, yet super comfortable pants.
+Wearing elephant pants is a culture created by backpackers.
+Walk down Khao Sarn Road, and about half of the travelers wear these iconic, baggy, yet super comfortable pants.
 Thailand is too hot for jeans, yet long pants are required to enter temples, so elephant pants quickly became the answer for travelers.

 Elephant pants can be bought in night markets and walking streets.
 The price is typically listed at 200 to 300 THB, but with decent bargaining skills, you will get them for around 100 THB.

-Cheap electronics, cheap clothes, cheap souvenirs, and the list goes on.
+There are cheap electronics, cheap clothes, cheap souvenirs, and so on.
 Thailand is a paradise for shopaholics.
 In Bangkok, it seems like there is a huge shopping center on just about every other corner.
-Certain shopping centers specialize entirely in one type of product; Pratunam is filled with hundreds of independent clothing stores, while MBK has just about every electronic device you will ever need.
+Certain shopping centers specialize entirely in one type of product; Pratunam is filled with hundreds of independent clothing stores, while MBK has almost every electronic device you will ever need.

 Most large shopping centers also have great food courts with a huge range of local foods.
 The food courts are nicely air-conditioned, a great escape from the heat, and really cheap!

 Elephants in Thailand have both good and bad coverage.
 For many years elephants have been treated cruelly for in the animal tourism industry.
-Wild elephants are captured, kept in captivity and mentally broken until they obey the masters.
+Wild elephants are captured, kept in captivity, and mentally broken until they obey their masters.

-Before choosing to visit an elephant sanctuary it is important to research whether the organization is a legitimate sanctuary.
+Before choosing to visit an elephant sanctuary, it is important to research whether the organization is legitimate.
 Do not visit any organization that offers elephant rides, this is the first sign of animal mistreatment.

 Markets in Thailand go way beyond just shopping.
-They are a place where locals and tourists can socialize, grab a drink, find great food and even watch live bands play local music.
-Some of the most popular markets in Thailand are the Amphawa Floating Market in Samut Songkhram, Chiang Mai’s Saturday Night Walking Street, and Bangkok’s Rot Fai (Train) Markets.
+They are a place where locals and tourists can socialize, grab a drink, find great food, and even watch live bands play local music.
+Thailand’s most popular markets are the Amphawa Floating Market in Samut Songkhram, Chiang Mai’s Saturday Night Walking Street, and Bangkok’s Rot Fai (Train) Markets.

 Muay Thai is effectively Thailand’s national sport.
-In Bangkok it is common to see taxi drivers crowded around a roadside TV, shouting in unison and making bets on which fighter will win.
-Whenever you see a poster for an energy drink around town, they also seem to be sponsoring the latest and greatest fighters.
+In Bangkok, it is common to see taxi drivers crowded around a roadside TV, shouting in unison and making bets on which fighter will win.
+Whenever you see a poster for an energy drink around town, they also seem to sponsor the latest and greatest fighters.
 Muay Thai is really ingrained in Thailand’s culture.

 If you want to attend a fight, then Lumpinee Stadium in Bangkok’s outer district called Ban Khaen is the place to be.
-This is the national Muay Thai stadium with the big-name fights broadcasted nationwide.
-There are also smaller fights held regularly on the islands in the south which typically feature a Thai vs a foreign fighter.
+This is the national Muay Thai stadium with the big-name fights broadcast nationwide.
+Smaller fights are held regularly on the south islands, typically featuring a Thai vs. a foreign fighter.

 If you really want to get in touch with Thailand’s nature, then you need to visit a waterfall.
 Hike through the hot and humid jungle for an hour or so, and a natural shower under a waterfall at the end feels magical.

 The most beautiful waterfalls in Thailand are in the north.
-The Khun Korn Waterfall in Chiang Rai stands at over 70 meters tall and is reached by a beautiful half-hour jungle trail.
-The best time to visit these waterfalls is throughout the wet season which runs from April to October.
-During the dry season, some waterfalls may be little more than a trickle.
+The Khun Korn Waterfall in Chiang Rai stands over 70 meters tall and is reached by a beautiful half-hour jungle trail.
+The best time to visit these waterfalls is throughout the wet season, from April to October.
+Some waterfalls may be little more than a trickle during the dry season.

 When travelers want to find the party scene in Southeast Asia, Thailand is the answer.
 Some of the biggest party destinations in the country are the Full Moon Party on Koh Phangan and Khao Sarn Road in Bangkok.

 Khao Sarn Road in Bangkok is the entry point to Asia for many backpackers.
 The entire road is lined with bars, nightclubs, street parties, street food, and shops.
-During the night Khao Sarn Road is closed off to traffic so that travelers can roam around freely by foot, wandering from one bar to the next.
+At night, Khao Sarn Road is closed off to traffic, so travelers can roam freely by foot, wandering from one bar to the next.

-Whether you’re hopping between temples, going out shopping or just cruising around town in a Tuk Tuk you will notice one thing in common.
+Whether hopping between temples, shopping, or cruising around town in a Tuk Tuk, you will notice one thing in common.
 Traffic.

-Every major city in Thailand seems to have a traffic problem, and it gets even worse when it rains.
-Where a road is designed with two lanes you will commonly find four lanes of cars with motorbikes squeezed in between.
+Every major city in Thailand seems to have a traffic problem, which worsens when it rains.
+Where a road is designed with two lanes, you will commonly find four lanes of cars with motorbikes squeezed in between.

 If you want to avoid traffic, try traveling outside of peak hours.
 Also, if you’re in Bangkok, try to use the train lines as much as possible.

-Like many other Southeast Asian countries, there are some dodgy people in Thailand which catch unknowing tourists in scams.
-One of the most famous scams is “the Grand Palace is closed today but come and tour the city in my Tuk Tuk to expensive shops.”
-In this scam, the Tuk Tuk mafia is hard at work making small commissions from everything you buy.
+Like many other Southeast Asian countries, some dodgy people in Thailand catch unknowing tourists in scams.
+One of the most famous scams is “The Grand Palace is closed today but come and tour the city in my Tuk Tuk to expensive shops.”
+In this scam, the Tuk Tuk mafia works hard, making small commissions from everything you buy.

 Another common scam nationwide is for taxi drivers to demand a flat rate fare from travelers which is often much higher than a metered fare.
-The solution is simple, only travel by the meter, and only get in registered taxis which show the driver’s details on the dashboard.
+The solution is simple, only travel by the meter and only get in registered taxis that show the driver’s details on the dashboard.

-What you should be thinking about is lying back in a comfortable recliner, listening to background sounds of waterfalls and chirping birds, while enjoying a relaxing foot massage for under $10 per hour.
-Of course, you could also go for a spine cracking, shoulder popping Thai massage which removes all knots from your back but leaves you aching for days on end.
+What you should be thinking about is lying back in a comfortable recliner, listening to the background sounds of waterfalls and chirping birds while enjoying a relaxing foot massage for under $10 per hour.
+Of course, you could also go for a spine-cracking, shoulder-popping Thai massage that removes all knots from your back but leaves you aching for days.

-While most countries condemn this type of behavior, Thailand unofficially seems to support the ladyboy culture.
-In some of Thailand’s main tourist areas like Bangkok, Pattaya, Phuket, and Chiang Mai it is also possible to attend a ladyboy cabaret show where they proudly show off their newfound body.
+While most countries condemn this behavior, Thailand unofficially seems to support the ladyboy culture.
+In some of Thailand’s main tourist areas like Bangkok, Pattaya, Phuket, and Chiang Mai, it is also possible to attend a ladyboy cabaret show where they proudly show off their newfound body.

-The sex tourism industry used to spill over into much more of the cities, however, in recent years Thailand has undergone a series of efforts to ‘clean up’ its image.
+The sex tourism industry used to spill over into much more cities.
+However, in recent years Thailand has undergone a series of efforts to ‘clean up’ its image.
 While the sex tourism industry is still strong, it is more confined to certain zones like those mentioned above.